 Depression, or major depressive disorder (MDD), is a mental illness that affects one in seven people between the ages of 10 and 19 globally, according to the World Health Organization (WHO).

 People go through many changes in almost every area of life during their adolescent years.
 As such, they may exhibit symptoms from the list below but not have a mental health disorder; they may simply be experiencing the tumult that can come with growing up.
-So how do you know when your teen may actually have depression?
+So how do you know how to identify the signs of depression in teens?
 First, doing what you can to keep the lines of communication open with them can help.
 If you’ve shown them that you can be a nonjudgmental listener, they’re more likely to come to you if they feel they have a problem.
 Next, pay special attention to whether these symptoms seem to be interfering with your child’s daily functioning.
-If their schoolwork is slipping, their chores or personal hygiene no longer get taken care of, and they no longer seem motivated to hang out with friends or do things they love, these may be cause for concern.
+If their school performance is slipping, their chores or personal hygiene no longer get taken care of, and they no longer seem motivated to hang out with friends or do things they love, these may be cause for concern.

 Symptoms That May Require Immediate Action

+The disturbing symptoms of teen depression explained the need that this mental health problem needs to be treated.
 As with many other mental health issues, the treatment for depression in teens often involves psychotherapy—sometimes in combination with medication.
-Cognitive behavioral therapy (CBT) is one of the most common types of psychotherapy for those experiencing depression.
+Cognitive behavioral therapy (CBT) is one of the most common types of psychotherapy for those experiencing adolescent depression or other affective disorders.
 It’s based on the idea that thoughts cause feelings and behaviors, so the goal of practicing it is to help the individual recognize and shift flawed or otherwise unhelpful thought patterns.
 A trained therapist can guide your teenager through this process over time, in addition to giving them a safe space to explore difficult emotions and helping them identify strategies for managing their symptoms.

 It’s important to note that teenagers often fare better during mental health treatment when their needs and opinions are taken into account in the process.
-One study found that teenagers are more likely to accept treatment—and therefore benefit from it—when their provider makes an effort to establish rapport, learn information about their disorder, and include them in the decision making process.
-Both the teenager and their parents or guardians should be comfortable with the treatment plan that the provider lays out for them.
+One study found that teenagers are more likely to accept treatment—and therefore benefit from it—when their provider makes an effort to establish rapport, learn information about their disorder, and include them in the decision-making process.
+Both the teenager and their parents or guardians should be comfortable with the treatment plan, such as the teenage rehabilitation program that the provider lays out for them.
 If any party has a concern about some part of it, they should feel free to disseminate it.

 Tips That Can Help Increase Treatment Effectiveness